OpenSpace/OpenSpace-Docs/getting-started/install/index.md

 ### Slow Performance---Frame Rate Issue

-If your frame rate is low (the FPS number in the top left corner), please ensure that OpenSpace is using your NVIDIA graphics card.
+If your frame rate is low (the FPS number in the top left corner), please ensure that OpenSpace is using your dedicated graphics card.
+If the frame rate is debilitatingly slow, OpenSpace is probably using your system's integrated graphics card.

+You can set which graphics OpenSpace uses via the following procedure:

+The most likely cause is that OpenSpace is using the _Integrated_ graphics card, rather than the _Dedicated_ one, the former of which is less powerful.
+If you are using an NVIDIA dedicated graphics card, you can change this by right clicking the Desktop and selecting "NVIDIA Control Panel" in the context menu.
+In the window that opens, select "Manage 3D settings" from the menu on the left and then search for the Dropdown menu called "Preferred graphics processor".
+It should say "Integrated graphics" right now, but double-click that setting and chose "High-Performance NVIDIA processor" instead.

 In Windows 11, these setting are found in the Settings App under {menuselection}`System --> Display --> Graphics`.